ottyanna/my_loofly_blog/_posts/2023-09-06-my_first_entry.md

 **Little disclaimers**

-**a)** I'm a bit logorrheic and my thought don't necessarily follow a straight line, so I'll try to be as clear as possible, but when a post states **LOG** in the title, you must know that that post could be more chaotic because it will be a work in progress.
+**a)** I'm a bit logorrheic and my thoughts don't necessarily follow a straight line, so I'll try to be as clear as possible, but when a post states **LOG** in the title, you must know that that post could be more chaotic because it will be a work in progress.

 **b)** English is not my first language and I'm not used to write at all, but I think that this will help me get out a bit more and I'm more comfortable writing in English than Italian.I know there will be errors, so please, forgive me in advance.